NEET/JEE Coaching Scholarship

 (iii) It depends on the concentration of a non-electrolyte solute in solution as well as on the nature of the solute molecules.

-(iv) It depends on the concentration of an electrolyte or nonelectrolyte solute in solution as well as on the nature of solute molecules.
+(iv) It depends on the concentration of an electrolyte or non-electrolyte solute in solution as well as on the nature of solute molecules.

 Answer:

-The answer is the option (i, ii) Nature of solute particles is not a factor in determining the relative lowering of vapour pressure.
+The answer is option (i, ii) Nature of solute particles is not a factor in determining the relative lowering of vapour pressure.
 It is only affected by the number of solute particles (non-electrolyte and electrolyte solutes)

 Question:30